SatelliteApplicationsCatapult/template/README.md

 # Inventorthon Project Template

 This is the template repo that contains all the documents necessary for submitting to Inventorthon.
+It is not mandatory to submit a github repo, but if you would like to be included for judging and have the chance to win prizes, it would be necessary to check your code in at github.

-## Things that must be included in the repo
+## Mandatory details in repo

 Every repo submitted to the Catapult must have the following fils at the root (i.e. not in any folder)